dev-divyansh/JAVA-PROGRAMS/DSA-JAVA-Concepts/arraylist.md

 ```

-## 📌Deleting an element from ArrayList
+## Deleting an element from ArrayList

 to delete a element from ArrayList we use remove()  function and inside this we pass the index position of the element we want to remove